John Kessler (naval historian): Epilogue

 After the American Revolution ended with the Treaty of Paris, Captain Barry focused on securing back pay for his sailors.
 He also engaged in private shipping cruises to rebuild his own finances.
-In 1794, President Washington recognized that our emerging nation needed an organized Navy in addition to its Army.
-He offered six distinguished officers a commission in the new U. S. Navy as Captain with relative seniority rank.
-Barry became the U. S. Navy's first and highest ranking Captain.
-This appointment elevated him to the fledgling U. S. Navy's equivalent to today's Chief of Naval Operations.
-After accepting Washington's appointment, Captain Barry and shipbuilder Joshua Humphreys began building and staffing the first ships to comprise the U. S. Navy.
+In 1794, President Washington recognized that the young nation needed an organized Navy in addition to its Army.
+He offered six distinguished officers a commission in the new U.S. Navy as Captain with relative seniority rank.
+Barry became the U.S. Navy's first and highest ranking Captain.
+This appointment elevated him to the fledgling U.S. Navy's equivalent to today's Chief of Naval Operations.
+After accepting Washington's appointment, Captain Barry and shipbuilder Joshua Humphreys began building and staffing the first ships to comprise the U.S. Navy.
 Barry later assumed command of the large frigate, United States, and served with the honorary rank of “Commodore” of the navy's first squadron.
 He faithfully served his country under Presidents Washington, Adams, and Jefferson as its senior Navy Officer until his death in 1803.

 Commodore Barry's fellow sailor, John Kessler, and longtime Irish friend John Brown eulogized their beloved Irish Catholic Commodore as “the first of patriots, and the best of men.”

-John Kessler's descendants believe that John Barry was Ireland and God's gift to America's quest for freedom from Great Britain.
-His knowledge, courage, morality, decency, and integrity will serve as a perpetual role model for all that serve in the armed forces of the United States of America.

-On behalf of the American People, President Dwight D. Eisenhower honored Commodore Barry's service to the United States with the donation of a statue of Commodore Barry to the people of Wexford, Ireland on September 14, 1956.
+President Dwight D. Eisenhower honored Commodore Barry's service to the United States with the donation of a statue of Commodore Barry to the people of Wexford, Ireland on September 14, 1956.

 As a US Navy PT boat commander in World War II, President (then Lieutenant, j.g.)
 John F. Kennedy was also wounded engaging his country's enemy - Japan.
 His blockade of Cuba, accompanied by his willingness to leave his opponents room to find a peaceful solution to the Cuba Missile Crisis, made sure that the event remained only a crisis.
 And, while his advisors debated strategy in the Oval Office, John Barry's cutlass – the same one he used while serving with John Kessler, hung on the office wall.
 When President Kennedy visited Ireland, he placed a wreath at Commodore Barry's statue at Wexford, Ireland on June 27, 1963.